chadtripod/documentation/Armory-Spinnaker-workshop.md

 }
 ```

-Validation Step to assure Roles are configured correctly
+Validation Step to assure Roles are configured correctly (You man need to install AWS CLI which can be download to Minnaker)

 1. aws sts get-caller-identity --classic